Sergey80/scala-samples/README.md

 <h3>HOW TO INSTALL</h3>

-Whell.. you have to know how to install.
+Well.. you have to know how to install.

 --
 Spec: http://www.scala-lang.org/files/archive/spec/2.11/